TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

     # Ensure the array is in the format (x, y, channels), once again, don't ask
     image_array = np.transpose(image_array, (1, 2, 0))

-    # Convert to grayscale by summing the channels
     grayscale = np.sum(image_array, axis=-1)
     grayscale[grayscale < 0.01] = 0